-If a person with diabetes forgets to eat after taking an insulin shot, they may end up with too much insulin in their blood.
+If you have diabetes and you forget to eat after taking an insulin shot, you may end up with too much insulin your blood.
 In turn, this can lead to a mild form of hypoglycemia, also called low blood sugar.
-If a person ignores mild hypoglycemia, takes too much insulin by mistake, or misses a meal completely, they may suffer a much more serious condition called insulin shock.
+If an individual ignores mild hypoglycemia, takes too much insulin by mistake, or misses a meal completely, a person with diabetes may suffer a much more serious condition called insulin shock.

 Insulin shock is a diabetic emergency.
 It involves frightening symptoms that, if left untreated, can lead to diabetic coma, brain damage, and even death.

 When we consume food or beverages that contain carbohydrates, the body converts them into glucose.
 Glucose is a type of sugar that fuels the body, giving it the energy it needs to perform everyday functions.
 Insulin is a hormone that works like a key.
-It opens the door in the body’s cells so they can absorb glucose and use it as fuel.
+It opens the door in the body’s cells so that the cells can absorb and use glucose as fuel.

 Insulin shots help people with diabetes use glucose more efficiently.
 Taking an insulin shot before eating helps the body absorb and use the glucose from the food.
 The result is a more balanced and healthy blood sugar level.
 Usually, it works great.
-Sometimes, however, things go wrong.
+But sometimes, things go wrong.

 Having too much insulin in your blood can lead to having too little glucose.
 If your blood sugar falls too low, your body no longer has enough fuel to carry out its regular functions.
 In insulin shock, your body becomes so starved for fuel that it begins to shut down.

-If you have diabetes and use insulin to help control your blood sugar, you can end up with excess amounts in your blood if you inject too much insulin or miss a meal after injecting insulin.
-This can throw your system out of balance.
+If you have diabetes and you use insulin to help control your blood sugar, you can still end up with excess amounts of insulin in your blood.
+You may inject too much insulin or miss a meal after injecting insulin; either of these situations can throw your system out of balance.

 Other possible causes include: